How are interns treated for tax?

 If, instead, you are being paid expenses for voluntary work that you do, look at the page for volunteers.

 As a paid worker, you are in the same position as other employees.
 Broadly, any expenses paid to you by your employer are potentially taxable.
-You are able, though, to claim a deduction for tax purposes for any expenses that are ‘necessarily’ spent by you.
+You are able, though, to claim a deduction for tax purposes for any expenses that are ‘necessarily’ spent by you in the performance of your duties.
 So if your employer only reimburses you for actual expenses that you necessarily incurred, it is unlikely a tax liability will arise on these expenses.

-⚠️ Note that home to work travel expenses are not tax deductible.
+⚠️ Note that home to work travel expenses are usually not tax deductible.

 Where can I get more help?